woojiahao/git-guide/04-collaboration/README.md

     ![Add new name](./res/add-new-name.png)

 4. In GitHub, create a pull request where the `base` is the original repository's `master` branch and the `compare` is your copy of the repository's `master` branch.
-Optionally, fill in the information about the pull request.
+The title field is required while the others are optional.
 The pull request button can be found in your remote copy of the repository.

     ![Pull request button](./res/local-updated.png)